 The benefits of conservation are varied, but include finding new medicines, combating climate change, and providing enjoyment for future generations.

-Tourism is known as the world’s biggest industry, contributing 11% to the global GDP.4 There are 700 million international travelers each year and this number is growing rapidly.4,5 International travel is expected to double by 2020.4
+Tourism is known as the world’s biggest industry, contributing 11% to the global GDP.4 There are 700 million international travelers each year and this number is growing rapidly.4,5

-Tourism is a potential solution to poverty by creating work and entrepreneurial opportunities6, and to extinctions by making rainforest life more valuable through ecotourism; over the past 20 years there has been a rapid increase in nature travel.4
+Tourism is a potential solution to poverty by creating work and entrepreneurial opportunities6, and to extinction by making rainforest life more valuable through ecotourism; over the past 20 years there has been a rapid increase in nature travel.4

 Slowly evolving, tourism is no longer just about sunbathing, water-skiing, and relaxation but is becoming more and more about experiencing and learning about the natural environment and its people.7

 Ecotourism in the Amazon Rainforest is still in its infancy, especially in the northern Amazon, and to significantly benefit the people and wildlife it requires growth.8 However, tourism is still beneficial at key ports along the Amazon River.